absyro/streamier-graphql-server/docs/CONTRIBUTING.md

-# Contributing to Streamier Server
+# Contributing to Streamier GraphQL Server

-Thank you for considering contributing to Streamier Server!
+Thank you for considering contributing to Streamier GraphQL Server!
 We appreciate your help in improving the project.

 ## How to Contribute